 Discuss applicable standards and Guidelines, including those mandated by the source(s) of funding for the operations, that will be adhered to or aligned with throughout the operation, such as those of the International Seabed Authority not already included in section 2.1, the Equator Principles, the Environmental Management Standards of the International Organization for Standardization, the Code for Environmental Management of Marine Mining of the International Marine Minerals Society, the Performance Standards on Environmental and Social Sustainability of the International Finance Corporation and the Standards of the Extractive Industries Transparency Initiative.

-2.5 National Processes related to sponsoring State permits
+2.5 National Processes related to [S]ponsoring State permits

-Describe any national processes followed and permits received from the sponsoring State in relation to the environmental impact assessment.
+Describe any national processes followed and permits received from the Sponsoring State in relation to the environmental impact assessment.

 2.6 Ecologically and/or Biologically Significant Areas (EBSAs) and Area-based management tools

-Describe any relevant area-based managementestablished under subregional, regional or global processes and the scope, geographical coverage and objectives of such tools.
-Also describe any relevant area-basedmanagement in adjacent areas under national jurisdiction.
+Describe any relevant area-based [designation and/or] management [tools] established under subregional, regional or global processes and the scope, geographical coverage [, supporting data,] and objectives of such tools.
+Also describe any relevant area-based [designation and/or] management [tools] in adjacent areas under national jurisdiction.

 3. Description of the proposed project